siddhantwadhwa/cmu_418_project/setup_readme.md

 Follow instuctions on : http://pointclouds.org/downloads/macosx.html.
 First install the dependencies (boost, eigen, FLANN, VTK, Qhull and OpenNI), then the PCL library.

+### Build instructions ###
+- Navigate to the project directory
+- Now create a directory named 'build', and chenge directories into it. i.e. `mkdir build; cd build;`/
+- Now execute the command `cmake ..`
+- This should populate the build directory with a Makefile
+- Now run `make`